Ph.D. Graduates

 Ian Costanzo received his B.Sc. degree in Mechanical Engineering, with a minor in Electrical Engineering from Worcester Polytechnic Institute (WPI), Worcester, Massachusetts in 2015.
 He received his M.S. degree in Electrical Engineering in 2017, also from WPI.
 He was a Ph.D. candidate in the New England Center for Analog and Mixed-Signal IC Design (NECAMSID) and the Integrated Circuits and Systems Lab (ICAS). more

-Devdip Sen currently works at Analog Devices Inc (ADI) as a product engineer.
+Devdip Sen currently works at Analog Devices Inc. (ADI) as a product engineer.
 He defended his Ph.D. dissertation and graduated in December 2021.

-He received the B.E. degree in Electronics Engineering from the University of Mumbai, Mumbai, India, in 2015, and the M.S. degree in Electrical and Computer Engineering from Worcester Polytechnic Institute, Worcester, MA, USA in 2017.
+He received a B.E. degree in Electronics Engineering from the University of Mumbai, Mumbai, India, in 2015, and the M.S. degree in Electrical and Computer Engineering from Worcester Polytechnic Institute, Worcester, MA, USA in 2017.
 He was a Ph.D. candidate in the New England Center for Analog and Mixed-Signal IC Design (NECAMSID) and the Integrated Circuits and Systems (ICAS) lab. more

-M.S Graduates
+M.S.
+Graduates

-He received a B.S. in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2022 and an M.S. in Electrical and Computer Engineering from WPI in 2023.
+Ben Larkin currently works at Analog Devices Inc. as a mixed-signal design engineer.
+He graduated in May 2023.
+He received a B.S. in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2022 and an M.S. in Electrical and Computer Engineering from WPI, in 2023.
 His interests include analog/mixed-signal circuits and RF circuits.
 He previously interned at Analog Devices as a Product Engineering Intern during the summer of 2021 and 2022.
-Ben currently designed a portable blood pH sensor for his MQP.
-He is currently working the Transcutaneous Carbon Dioxide Monitoring wearable.
+Ben designed a portable blood pH sensor for his MQP.
+At the ICAS Lab, he worked on the Transcutaneous Carbon Dioxide Monitoring wearable.

+Ravi Kirschner currently works at Raytheon Technologies as an ASIC design engineer.
+He graduated in May 2022.
 He received his B.S degree in Electrical and Computer Engineering (ECE) from Worcester Polytechnic Institute in Worcester, MA in 2021.
 He worked on his Master’s in ECE, focusing on analog integrated circuits and digital system design.
-He recently interned at Raytheon designing scan chain test systems and verifying PDK behavior, and his research will be focused on designing integrated circuits for implantable optogenetic systems.
+He interned at Raytheon, designing scan chain test systems and verifying PDK behavior, and his research will be focused on designing integrated circuits for implantable optogenetic systems.

+Aatreya Chakravarti currently works at Marvell Technology Inc. as an ASIC architecture analog IO/HSS engineer.
+He defended his MS thesis and graduated in December 2021.
 He received his B.S. degree in Electrical & Computer Engineering and in Biomedical Engineering from Worcester Polytechnic Institute in 2019.
 He joined the M.S. program in Electrical Engineering with a focus on analog/mixed-signal IC design for medical ASICs.
-He interned for Marvell Semiconductor working on high-speed SerDes topologies.
-His Master’s research at ICAS was dedicated towards designing implantable neural chips for optogenetic applications.
+He interned for Marvell Semiconductor, working on high-speed SerDes topologies.
+His Master’s research at the ICAS Lab was dedicated towards designing implantable neural chips for optogenetic applications.

 B.S.
 Graduates